GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The most important single aspect of software development is to be clear about what you are trying to build.
+> ### We have seen that computer programming is an art, because it applies accumulated knowledge to the world, because it requires skill and ingenuity, and especially because it produces objects of beauty.
 >
-> ~ *Bjarne Stroustrup*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts